 Planning for a future where people and nature thrive can be informed by understanding how people historically interacted with one another and their local environment.

-When students from Archaeology Southwest’s University of Arizona Preservation Archaeology field school returned to The Nature Conservancy’s Gila Riparian Preserve for the fifth year, they surprised themselves and TNC staff with their findings.
+When students from Archaeology Southwest’s University of Arizona Preservation Archaeology field school returned to The Nature Conservancy’s Gila River Preserve for the fifth year, they surprised themselves and TNC staff with their findings.

 The physical objects the students found revealed how people from different regions and cultures came to live together in the Cliff-Gila Valley of the Gila River between the late 1200s to the 1400s.